RedisLabs/redislabs-docs/content/rs/installing-upgrading/upgrading.md

     {{< note >}}

 - Feature set version 0 is deprecated on RS 6.0.20 or later.
-- Before upgrading to RS 6.0.20 or later, make sure all your Active-Active databases are set with their lastest feature set version.
-Otherwise upgrades will fail.
+- To avoid a failed upgrade, make sure all your Active-Active databases are configured with the latest feature set version before upgrading to Redis Enterprise Software 6.0.20 or later.
     {{< /note >}}

 To upgrade a CRDB instance: